 The Choir’s repertoire is extremely varied, spanning over 500 years of music.
-It is also renowned for championing contemporary music in its commissioning of new works.
+It is also renowned for championing contemporary music in its commissioning of new works from established and emerging composers.
 A recent innovation at St John’s is the performance of a Bach cantata each term at Evensong with St John's Sinfonia, our period instrument orchestra.

 Concerts and Touring

-As well as concerts abroad, the Choir performs regularly in the UK, with concert venues this year including Symphony Hall, Birmingham, St John’s, Smith Square and Royal Festival Hall, London.
+In recent years the Choir has visited UK concert venues including Symphony Hall, Birmingham, St John’s, Smith Square and Royal Festival Hall, London.
 The Choir often joins with leading orchestras such as Britten Sinfonia, the London Mozart Players and the Philharmonia Orchestra as well as smaller instrumental groups such as His Majestys Sagbutts and Cornetts and the viol consort, Fretwork.

 View our forthcoming events.